 However, if the cloudiness persists or is accompanied by unusual odors or taste, it is crucial to contact your local water supplier or have your plumbing system checked.
 By being aware of the possible causes of cloudy water and taking appropriate measures, you can ensure that your tap water remains safe and healthy to consume.

-Further Reading: How to Remove Moen Bathroom Faucet Handle – A Step-by-Step Guide
+Further Reading: How to Easily Remove Aerator from Pull-Down Faucet: A Step-by-Step Guide